lifemapper/lifemapper.github.io/_coll-documentation/using.md

   reference system, latitude and longitude in decimal degrees.
 API documentation is at [Occurrence Sets](/documentation/api.html#/Occurrence_Sets)

 Scenarios
 : Scenarios consist of a set of environmental layers (i.e. elevation, precipitation, temperature, soil, etc).
 For Species Distribution Modeling, researchers often use inputs of 'present day' species points and 'present day' climate and/or other environmental data.
-The resulting models can be projected onto hypothetical or predicted environmental data, with the same layer types.
+The environmental data may be global, or regional.
+The resulting models can be projected onto the same environmental dataset or one predicted for a different time period, or one for another region.
   An example of predicted environmental data available in the Lifemapper archive is climate data computed for the International Panel on Climate Change (IPCC) for its Fifth Assessment Report (AR5, 2013).
 API documentation is at [Scenarios](/documentation/api.html#/Scenarios)

-Projections
+SDM Projections
 : Computed SDM models may be applied, or *projected* back onto the same, or matching Scenarios.
 A map created from the projection of this model onto a Scenario is called a *Projection*, and is a file of geospatial data in